 Tips for Obtaining Free Information

-Using these design services is a bit like playing with fire, so keep the following tips in mind:
+Using these design services can be tricky, so keep the following tips in mind:

 - Solicit the information you need.
 Being specific right from the start is the best way to get the information you need without further commitment.
 If you ask the kitchen designer for specific answers, other ideas will likely be offered.
 Questions such as "What is a kitchen triangle?" or "How much space do I need for a kitchen island?" may elicit a host of helpful information on proper layout of a kitchen.